Rfam/rfam-docs/docs/source/rfam-cloud.rst

 After that, follow the family building instructions: :ref:`rfam-cloud:3.
 Find similar sequences using rfsearch`.

-Copying files to and from Rfam cloud
+Copying files to and from Rfam Cloud
 ------------------------------------

-The Rfam cloud consists of a **login node** that handles the account login and **worker pods** which control the Rfam family building pipeline.
+The Rfam Cloud consists of a **login node** that handles the account login and **worker pods** which control the Rfam family building pipeline.
 When you run ``ssh <username>@cloud.rfam.org`` you are connected directly to your worker pod.

 .. figure:: images/rfam-cloud-infrastructure.png
-      :alt: Rfam cloud infrastructure
+      :alt: Rfam Cloud infrastructure
       :width: 600
       :align: center